Milan - Masterpieces and the City

 - All Inclusive

 We arrive in the stylish city of Milan and transfer to our centrally-located hotel.
-There is time this afternoon to settle in and unwind before coming together for our first dinner as a group.
+There is time this afternoon to settle in and unwind before taking a stroll through the Piazza Duomo and the Galleria Vittorio Emanuele before dinner.

 Our artistic adventures begin with a visit to The Brera Gallery, one of the world’s foremost collections of Italian art, established within a dazzling 17th-century palace in 1809.
 Here we immerse ourselves in the glory and richness of such masterpieces as Raphael’s The Marriage of the Virgin, Tintoretto’s Finding of the Body of St Mark, and Supper at Emmaus by Caravaggio.
 A treasure trove of Renaissance splendour.

-After lunch in the city, we enjoy a specially-arranged meeting with a local watercolour artist, who enlightens us with their insights on life as a modern-day painter in Northern Italy.
+After lunch in the city, we enjoy a specially-arranged meeting in the Brera Gardens with a local watercolour artist who enlightens us with their insights on life as a modern-day painter in Northern Italy.

 We begin our third day by exploring the Ambrosian Art Gallery, where we find a magnificent assortment of paintings and sculpture born from donations as far back as 1618.
 The first gallery in the world to open to the public, the site is still cherished for its wealth of exhibits from artists such as Da Vinci, Botticelli, Titian and Breughel.

-Following breakfast we head straight for the Church of Santa Maria delle Grazie for a tour and a chance to see one of the world’s most famous paintings: The Last Supper by Leonardo da Vinci.
+The afternoon we head for the Church of Santa Maria delle Grazie for a tour and a chance to see one of the world’s most famous paintings: The Last Supper by Leonardo da Vinci.
 This atmospheric site has enjoyed UNESCO World Heritage status since 1980, and continues to wow all who see it.
 A simply unmissable encounter with one of the world’s most influential paintings.

-Later, we enjoy a guided walking tour through some of Milan’s historic streets and districts, taking a look at the city’s exceptional architecture, including some fine examples from the Art Nouveau movement.
+Following lunch we enjoy a guided walk through some of Milan’s streets, taking a look at the city’s exceptional architecture, including some fine examples from the Art Nouveau movement.

-This afternoon we transfer to the airport and take our return flight home.
+We then proceed to the airport for our flight home.

 - Expert Guide Lecturer